Christmas Cactus or Thanksgiving Cactus? Which One Do You Have?

 Do you know which holiday cactus you have?
 We explain which is which and how to get those beautiful blooms!

-‘Tis the season for blooming holiday cacti!
-Around this time of year, many of our readers and social media followers share their pictures of their Christmas cacti.
-They’re such beautiful plants when they flower and we often hear that cuttings have been passed down from generation to generation, often still thriving after decades.
+Christmas cacti are such beautiful plants when they flower, and we often hear that cuttings have been passed down from generation to generation, often still thriving after decades.
 But are you sure you know which holiday cactus you have?
 They are often confused.

 Here’s a startling revelation: you may have a Thanksgiving cactus instead of a Christmas cactus!
 Although they look very similar, they’re two distinct plants.

 Unfortunately, the confusion between these holiday succulents is perpetuated by the fact that they’re often mislabeled in garden centers.
 And since they both bloom in late fall or early winter it further adds to the confusion.
 But it’s it’s nice to know which one you truly have.
 Here’s how to tell them apart:

 Thanksgiving Cactus (Schlumbergera truncata)

 Leaves: You can tell the Thanksgiving cactus apart from the Christmas cactus by the shape of its leaves.
 The leaf segments, called “phylloclades,” are serrated or “toothed,” with pointy spines; with 2-4 on each side.

 This is why these succulents are referred to as “Crab Claw Cactus.”
 The end of the last segment is slightly concave with a point on each side.

 Flowers: Flowers of the Thanksgiving cactus are produced from the tips, or from where the leaf segments join.
 They resemble a long tube, appearing as if a flower within a flower.

 They come in a range of colors, mostly pastels, including red, pink, peach, purple, orange, or white, and typically bloom in Thanksgiving.